Cray-HPE/docs-csm/operations/configure_keycloak_account.md

 via the API gateway.

-See [System Security and Authentication](security_and_authentication/System_Security_and_Authentication.md) in the " Default Keycloak Realms, Accounts and Clients" section for more information about these topics.
+See [System Security and Authentication](security_and_authentication/System_Security_and_Authentication.md) in the " Default Keycloak Realms, Accounts, and Clients" section for more information about these topics.

    * Certificate Types
    * Change the Keycloak Admin Password